AdityaUniyal97/Java_interview/Interview_Preparation/Java Interview Preparation.md

 ---

 ## 10. Data Types in Java
+Data Type define the type and the size of the value which a variable will store.
 ### 1. **Primitive Data Types**
 Store single values with no special capabilities:
 - **boolean**: `true` or `false`